bioinformatics-policlinicogemelli/POLE/README.md

 All the functions of the code take a file / folder as an input The required input files are .vcf
 It is suggested to first filter the vcf that needs to be analyzed.
-This can easily be done with the [vcf_filter.py](https://gitlab.com/gstep-bioinformatics-core-facility-research/varan-2.0/-/blob/main/vcf_filter.py) script.
+This can easily be done with the [vcf_filter.py]([https://gitlab.com/gstep-bioinformatics-core-facility-research/varan-2.0/-/blob/main/vcf_filter.py](https://github.com/bioinformatics-policlinicogemelli/POLE/blob/main/filter_VCF.py)) script.
 Use the following command, which requires a file to input and the preferred path for the output file:
 >$ python filter_VCF.py -i "path the the VCF file" -o "name of the output VCF file"

+In our script, PyVCF is a required Python package for the analysis of the VCF files.
+Documentation and available [here](https://pyvcf.readthedocs.io/en/latest/index.html).
+Installation command available [here](https://pypi.org/project/PyVCF/).
+Other package used by the score calculator include [Pandas](https://pypi.org/project/pandas/), [Numpy](https://pypi.org/project/numpy/), and [Matplotlib](https://pypi.org/project/matplotlib/).